pponsv/lomb_periodogram/README.md

 ## Features:

-- Parallel (multi-core, not multi-cpu) implementation
+- Parallel (multi-core, not multi-cpu) Fortran implementation, wrapped to python using f2py (part of numpy).

-- Simple plotting
+- A simple plotting library is included.

+- A synthetic signal generator is also included.

-## Caveats:
+### Caveats:

 - Developed and tested in a Linux environment.
 Build system only tested in Linux.

 ## Requirements and compilation:

+The Fortran code must be compiled and wrapped with f2py to be run.

 ### Requirements: